asfaqehussain/my_node_sever/README.md

 2. Access the server by visiting `http://localhost:3000` in your web browser.

-3. To send an SMS, access `http://localhost:3000/send-sms` with the `to` and `message` query parameters.
+3. To send an SMS, access `http://localhost:3000/send-sms` with the to and message query parameters.

     Example: `http://localhost:3000/send-sms?to=RECIPIENT_NUMBER&message=Hello+from+Twilio`

 That's it!
-You now have a Node.js server set up to get the user tokenusing the Twilio API.
+You now have a Node.js server set up to get the user token using the Twilio API.

 ## Conclusion